Hi Guys - happy Monday. I hope you've all read some cool books over the long weekend (if you were in the UK) or at least got some sun.

 I bet you've already guessed.
 Otieno is black.

 I think any regular reader of the blog will know how I feel about writing books that reflect the beautiful diversity of the real world, especially in fantasy (if not, go here, you'll soon get it).
-Shadows on the Moon is set in a faerytale version of Japan, so the vast majority of the characters are what we in the Western world would describe as 'Asian' or 'Oriental' in appearance.
+Shadows on the Moon is set in a faerytale version of Japan, so the vast majority of the characters are what we in the Western world would describe as Asian in appearance.
 I created Otieno and his family to provide a contrast to this mono-ethnic world.
 I also created them to provide a contrast to the heroine Suzume's repressed, rigid, emotionally barren life.
 Otieno is, in many ways, the heroine's moral compass within the story.

 Otieno is not savage.
 Animals are savage.
 He is not exotic.
 Fruits are exotic.
 Before assuming that he must be one of the above just because his skin is darker than that of the other characters?
 Realise that you are using 'othering' language which isolates and alienates people just because they are different than you.
 This is not okay.

 Okay, now I've gotten that out of my system, we come to the second point which disturbed me, which was the attitude to mental illness.

 The blogger very rightly picked up on the fact that Suzume suffers with depression throughout most of the book, and her ways of dealing with this are often self-destructive.
 No one who had been through the ordeal the heroine had by the age of fourteen could escape without suffering deep emotional trauma.
 Especially not if they had any vestiges of control wrenched out of their hands and were then forced to repress all their emotions about what had happened.
 I think it's also clear that Suzume's mother had very depressive tendencies and passed these onto her daughter (just as my mother passed depressive tendencies onto me, and her mother passed them to her).
 To be fair, the reviewer had no problem with this.